 Finding that one person in a crowd

-The word “population” in the term population health kind of makes it sound like people are treated like a number.
+The word “population” in the term population health sounds as though people are treated like numbers.
 It might seem as if they’re simply lumped into a group of “like” people.
 Low-risk patients who don’t have many, or any, health issues, for example.
 Or high-risk patients, who might have a serious condition or for other reasons visit the health care system frequently.
 Or rural patients who have more trouble accessing specialists or other health care resources.

 In a sense, that perception rings true.
 Technology has made it easier to analyze data about the people in each of these types of populations.
 Everyone’s information — their age, gender, health history and risks, for starters — blends together.
 This helps form an overall picture of the group that can help health systems see trends and plan where to direct their resources.